altocodenl/tagaway/readme.md

 ### Todo beta

 - deploy to prod while there are processes going on!
-   - processes: upload, import, geotagging switch, mp4 conversions
+   - background processes: upload, import, geotagging switch, mp4 conversions
    - incremental steps to solution:
       - don't shut down if there's something going on
       - shut down after all are done
       - stop new ones
       - save progress on what's already done

-- review consistency without having to stop: by date?
-- consistency issue right now (FS/S3/space)
-- race condition hashes
+- race condition hashes not being deleted on enoent
+- Fix ENOENT error with webps.

 - flv uploaded from client
 - process to review formats